TejasAdhiya/ResuMatch/README.md

-# ResuMatch – AI Resume Matching Agent
+# ResuMatch – Dream Ai Agent for job seekers and job recruiter.

-ResuMatch is an AI agent that helps job seekers improve their chances of getting hired.
-It analyzes resumes and job descriptions, gives a match score, identifies missing skills, and suggests improvements using AI.

-## Features
-- Upload resume (PDF/text)
-- Paste job description
-- Get match score (%)
-- Missing/matched skills
-- Smart suggestions using GPT
+ResuMatch is an AI-powered recruitment and job search platform that streamlines hiring for recruiters and job seekers.
+It features AI resume optimization, smart candidate-job matching, bulk resume analysis, and automated acceptance/rejection emails.
+Recruiters can easily find top candidates by state and job description, while job seekers receive tailored resume improvements and relevant job opportunities.
+Built with Python (Flask), Node.js (Express), MongoDB, and modern web technologies, ResuMatch bridges the gap between talent and opportunity.